Nov 21, 2024

 • understand the relationships among educational policies and practices, local context, and learners

 The Teaching, Learning, and Advocacy M.Ed. program develops the skills, pedagogy, and understanding of educators who either want to improve their own practice or who seek positions as teacher coaches, curriculum specialists, or lead teachers.
 In these roles, teachers are able to mentor and support colleagues who struggle to work effectively with children who are under-performing.
 A set of core courses (18 credit hours) provides students a common focus and support for a culminating research-based capstone.
-Students also choose an 18 credit hour concentration in one of the four concentrations: Curriculum and Instruction, Diverse Learners, New Literacies, and Science and Mathematics.
+Students also choose an 18 credit hour concentration in one of the three concentrations: Curriculum and Instruction, Diverse Learners, and Science and Mathematics.

 Admission Requirements and Application Deadlines